roman-vanesyan/cv/cv.typ

             "Senior Software Engineer",
             "Bolt",
             [
-                I’m currently working at a mobility company serving over 200 million customers worldwide.
-                I manage dozens of critical, high-load components in a distributed environment.
+                I’m currently working at a mobility company serving over 200 million customers worldwide, managing dozens of critical high-load components in a distributed environment.
             ],
             "07/2023 - Now",
-            "Implemented a company-wide billing metrics dashboard, providing deep insights into services health and performance.", "Profiled and optimized PDF generation service (over 300 RPS), reducing CPU usage by 20% and improving the 99th percentile response time by 8x.", "Collaborating on the design and implementation of the Financial Ledger as part of a cross-functional team project, handling over 5000 RPS.", "Contributing to the Billing leadership team, shaping the technical vision for the Billing Platform."
+            "Implemented a company-wide billing metrics dashboard, providing deep insights into service health and performance.", "Profiled and optimized the PDF generation service (handling over 300 RPS), reducing CPU usage by 20% and improving the 99th percentile response time by 8x.", "Collaborating on the design and implementation of the Financial Ledger as part of a cross-functional team project, handling over 5000 RPS.", "Contributing to the Billing leadership team, shaping the technical vision for the Billing Platform."
         ),